our-story-media/ourstory-resources/doc_gen/guide/tips.md

 title: Tips
 ---

-# Tips for a successful Our Story field deployment
+# Tips for a successful Indaba field deployment

 <Leader>